-Please view Committee Request Form Here
+Please Complete Committee Request Form Here

-CHAPLAIN: Responsible for giving invocations at all Board functions.
+CHAPLIN: Responsible for giving invocations at all Board functions.

 LEGISLATIVE/CANDIDATE SCREENING: This committee updates the members on all matters of legislative or regulatory nature affecting not only the real estate field but community protection.
 Recommends actions on behalf of the Board for Calls to Action and local issues.
 Monitors legislative matters at all levels of government.
 Participates in interviewing political candidates and recommendations to the members with Board of Director approval and possible funding.
 Funding is requested and monitored thru the R.P.A.C. committee.

 PROFESSIONAL DEVELOPMENT: Conducts surveys to ensure member educational needs are being met and conduct the instruction orientation course given to applicants for Board membership.
 Coordinates with Staff for Board sponsored classes, promotes safety measures and education to protect board members.
 Conducts Code of Ethics courses to comply with NAR mandate.
-Sponsors one monthly MLS morning meeting.

-PUBLICITY/ MARKETING: Promotes greater public awareness of the Board and the term “REALTOR®”.
+PUBLICITY/MARKETING: Promotes greater public awareness of the Board and the term “REALTOR®”.
 Coordinates with the local news media on press releases and meeting notices.
 Works with other committees to promote the Realtor image in the community through publicity, meetings, banquets, projects, etc.

 R.P.A.C: Responsible for monitoring RPAC funding and goals.
 Stays informed on the status of contributions and money available for local distributions and keeps the Board of Directors informed on the statuses.
 Responsible for requesting funding and working with the Legislative/Candidate Screening Committee to coordinate candidate and issue funding if necessary.
 Responsible for raising money to meet the goals and to educate membership as to the purpose of the RPAC.
 Maintains or utilizes existing lines of communications and rapport with government officials on a local, state and national level.